rrichardson/disambiguating/draft.md

 ------
 10ms or more

+> Note on performance.
+Transactions can actually improve performance of large amounts of serial reads and writes.
+This is because a transaction only guarantees durability at the end of a transaction.
+This means that even if there are thousands of rows read/written to disk, it only needs a single flush from page-cache to disk.
+This fact of course depends on two things: An operating system which supports a write-back instead of a write-through page cache.
+It also requires having a large enough page cache to contain all of the writes.

 ### Persistence

 As was stated above, transactions and even indexing are completely optional within databases.
 Persistence, however, is the raison d'etre of a database.